quietvoice/octave-llm-math-checker/README.md

 It did not work as expected using OpenAI's GPT-4o, but with other models, the results may change.
 (We hope it does too.)

 This is a experiment, and we look forward for people forking it or doing on other models using Ollama etc.
+Update: Ollama Test Version has been uploaded.
+It is under the ollama folder.

 On an experiment we did by trying to use Octave as a verification tool to check the answer of a LLM math problem that is hard to solve by current LLM.
 We used GPT-4o for the experiment.
 The date of this experiment took place on 3/6/2025 around 7:54AM JST.